 Internet video streaming is a major source of competition for our video services.
-Additionally, some online video services are also beginning to produce or acquire their own original content.
+Additionally, some online video services produce or acquire their own original content.
 However, as a major Internet-provider ourselves, the competition may result in additional data service subscriber revenue to the extent we grow average Internet revenue per subscriber.